vasuth/PageRead/README.md

   - OpenSSL 1.1.0g
   - phpMyAdmin 4.8.5

+was used during development.
 The code can be tested with different initial webpages specified in the `$pagename` variable at the end of the PHP file.